1.10. Async / await

 }

-If the returned promise is still pending, the task-promise stays pending
+If the returned future is still pending, the task-future stays pending

-until the inner settles, then mirrors its fulfilment or rejection.
+until the inner settles, then mirrors its fulfilment or fault.
 The

-reject path is not unwrapped: throw somePromise rejects the
+fault path is not unwrapped: throw someFuture faults the

-task-promise with the Promise object as the reason (matching JS).
+task-future with the Future object as the value (matching JS).

 gui_scene.setTimeout(sec, @() p.resolve(value))